Explaining the Difference Between Gelato & Ice Cream

 I’m going to get into the three main differences and then possibly go for another scoop at (or two) at my favourite spot in Cape Town.

 The Difference in Dairy & Fat

-Both ice cream and gelato are dairy based, but ice cream contains more cream than milk, while gelato contains more milk than cream (that’s why there is no fatty layer!)
+Both ice cream and gelato are dairy-based, but ice cream contains more cream than milk, whereas gelato contains more milk than cream (that’s why there is no fatty layer).
 For ice cream to be considered the real deal, it has to contain at least 10% fat content, but gelato only needs to contain 5-7%.
 Ice cream also contains eggs, while gelato is eggless, which also affects the fat content and mouthfeel of the final product.

 The Difference in Churn

-Both frozen desserts need to be churned to make sure they are creamy, luscious and most importantly, scoopable.
+Both frozen desserts need to be churned to make sure they are creamy, luscious and most importantly – scoopable.
 The churning process helps to incorporate air into the dessert, which results in a dense or lighter result.
-Gelato is churned at a slower speed to ice cream, which means there is less air whipped into the dessert (around 25-30%) while ice cream is churned at a faster speed and can contain up to 50% air.
+Gelato is churned at a slower speed than ice cream, which means there is less air whipped into the dessert (around 25-30%); ice cream is churned at a faster speed and can contain up to 50% air.

 The Difference in Storage

-Gelato and ice cream have to be stored correctly to ensure they are served at the right consistency.
-They are both classified as frozen desserts, but ice cream is served at a colder temperature (-17℃) while gelato is served slightly warmer at -9℃.
-This means gelato is not entirely frozen when served making it smooth, creamy and silky.
+Furthermore, both desserts have to be stored correctly to ensure they are served at the right consistency.
+They are both classified as frozen desserts, but ice cream is served at a colder temperature (-17℃), while gelato is served slightly warmer at -9℃.
+This means gelato is not entirely frozen when served, making it smooth, creamy and silky.